Skip to content

 Installation

-You can install Textual via PyPI.
+You can install Textual via PyPI, with the following command:

 pip install textual